Tonsil Cancer Follow-up Finds Pancreatic Cancer

 - Distal pancreatectomy and splenectomy

-- A second opinion regarding follow-up chemotherapy and radiation
+- A second opinion regarding follow-up chemotherapy

 In 2011, when I was in my early 70s, I noticed a slight swelling in my neck that my wife and I thought was due to sinus drainage.